The Commander (TV series)

-The Commander is a British crime drama, broadcast on ITV, starring Amanda Burton as the principal character, Commander Clare Blake.
+The Commander is a British crime drama, broadcast on ITV, starring Amanda Burton as the principal character, Commander Claire Blake.
 The series first broadcast on 16 February 2003, and a total of five series were produced over a five-year-period, with the last episode airing on 12 November 2008.

 The series focuses on Blake, the leader of an elite murder investigation squad in London.
 Throughout the series, Blake has two main sidekicks.
 Matthew Marsh starred in the first four series as DCI Mike Hedges, and following his decision to quit the role, he was replaced by Mark Lewis Jones, who appears in the final two seasons as DCI Doug James.

 The series has been released on DVD in the UK via Contender Entertainment Group and Acorn Media UK.
 In the United States, all five series have been issued in two double DVD sets, again via Acorn Media.

 Plot

-The Commander focuses on Clare Blake, leader of an elite murder investigative squad based in London, who allows her interpersonal relationships to cloud her judgement, and who, on several occasions, makes bad calls which are detrimental to an investigation.
+The Commander focuses on Claire Blake, leader of an elite murder investigative squad based in London, who allows her interpersonal relationships to cloud her judgement, and who, on several occasions, makes bad calls which are detrimental to an investigation.
 Midway through the series run, Ofcom and ITV received many complaints from viewers over Blake's willingness to sleep with suspects so that evidence can be gained from them – exemplified in her relationship with murderer James Lampton (Hugh Bonneville).
 Many viewers said that as much as the story was fictional, such action was so far out that it could not possibly be considered believable or true to life.